We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - using an anal plug or another sex toy

 Any penis-and-vagina partnership requires prep too.
-Bring along your birth control method or STI protection of choice.
+Bring along your birth control method and/or STI protection of choice.
 No penis?
 No problem.

 You could try…